 I am both very proud and very happy to announce my engagement to Miss Sarah Pozner in The Times today.

 I enclose the text of my interview in the original English below.
-Please note the introduction and caption are written by Mamen Sánchez, not me.
+Please note the introduction and captions are by Mamen Sánchez, not me.
 Mamen is director of ¡Hola!, granddaughter of its founder, and author of The Altogether Unexpected Disappearance of Atticus Craftsman (Random House, 2015), which I am so enjoying reading at the moment.

-Although I have moved my blog on bullfighting to its own site, The Last Arena, my involvement in Spain is no less intense, from my tourism consultancy (see the end of the interview below) down to my bedtime reading: Mamen’s book is joined by the historian Robert Goodwin’s latest Spain: The Centre Of The World 1519-1692 (Bloomsbury, 2015) which I am reviewing for The Spectator.
+Although I have moved my blog on bullfighting to its own site, The Last Arena, my involvement in Spain is no less intense, from tourism consultancy (see the end of the interview below) to bedtime reading: Mamen’s book is joined by the historian Robert Goodwin’s latest Spain: The Centre Of The World 1519-1692 (Bloomsbury, 2015) which I am reviewing for The Spectator.

 (All media enquiries to email@example.com)